jlin00/6s898-final-project/_posts/2023-12-12-training-robust-networks.md

 ## Effect of Hyperparameters
 #### Number of Unfrozen Layers
-First, we evaluate how the number of unfrozen layers (up to 3) affects the robustness of the trained models, whose weights can either be initialized from the baseline model or from the pre-trained/default model (in the diagram below, `is_finetuned=True` corresponds to the baseline model).
+Next, we evaluate how the number of unfrozen layers (up to 3) affects the robustness of the trained models, whose weights can either be initialized from the baseline model or from the pre-trained/default model (in the diagram below, `is_finetuned=True` corresponds to the baseline model).

 <div class="row mt-3">
     <div class="col-sm-7 mt-3 mt-md-0">